This article explains how BarTab posts to Xero. Once you have an understand of this you can connect BarTab to your Xero account.

 By default the sales are split between wet, dry and other sales.
-If you need a more granular sales tracking than this, contact are team about setting up additional sales accounts.
+If you need a more granular sales tracking than this, you can add these on the Xero mapping screen and then allocate them to the products that should post to them.

 Payments are posted against each sales invoice in Xero using control accounts.
 A current asset account is set up for each payment type (e.g. "cash onsite", "inflight card transactions") and this account is debited when payments are declared at cash up and then credited when the funds are deposited in the bank account.